Scars can be a source of embarrassment and hard to ignore. That's why so many people try to prevent them or make them disappear.

 In some people, the healing process does not occur normally.
 In fact, in some ways, it is too efficient—connective tissue cells produce so much collagen that they cause skin outgrowths.
-These outgrowths form scars called “keloids”, which are unattractive and sometimes painful.
-Furthermore, these scars can cause itching.
-They are thick, hard to the touch, and pink or reddish in colour on fair skin, or dark brown on dark skin.
-In the most acute cases, the outgrowth must be surgically removed.
+These form scars called “keloids”, which are unsightly and sometimes painful.
+These scars can also cause itching.
+They are thick, hard to the touch, and pink or reddish in colour on fair skin, or dark brown on black skin.
+In the worst cases, the outgrowth must be surgically removed.

 - Allow the injured limb to rest.
-The longer the injured limb remains immobilized, the least likely the edges of the wound are to separate.
-Avoid strenuous physical effort or activities that are likely to reopen the wound or compromise proper healing.
+The longer the injured limb remains immobilized, the less likely the edges of the wound are to separate.
+Avoid strenuous exercise or activities that are likely to reopen the wound or interfere with proper healing.

-- If you have stitches, make sure to have them removed after the appointed time.
-If they remain too long, the stitches can leave traces that are more significant than expected.
+- If you have stitches, have them removed after the appointed time.
+If they are left in too long, the stitches can leave a larger mark than expected.

-- Protect the wound from the sun.
-Sun exposure compromises healing and increases the risk of permanent and unsightly scars.
+- Protect the wound from the sun's rays, which can compromise healing and increase the risk of permanent, unsightly scars.

-- Speak to your doctor if you notice the presence of a persistent or unsightly scar.
-Certain procedures can be considered to rectify the situation.
+- Speak to your doctor if you notice a persistent or unsightly scar.
+Certain measures can be considered to rectify the situation.

 - Quit smoking.
-It is generally known that smoking impedes the healing process, as it narrows blood vessels.
+Smoking is generally known to interfere with the healing process, because it narrows blood vessels.